hardwario/docs/tower/hardware-modules/about-barometer-tag.md

 ## Features
 - Absolute pressure sensor **MPL3115A2 (NXP)**
-- The sensor only needs I²C bus
+- The sensor only needs an I²C bus
 - Pressure range: from 20 kPa to 110 kPa
 - Altitude range: from -698 to 11,775 m
 - Absolute accuracy: ±0.4 kPa